yiisoft/validator/docs/guide/result.md

 ];
 ```

-A path can contain integer elements too (when using `Each` rule for example):
+A path can contain integer elements too (when using the `Each` rule for example):

 ```php
 [